Police and Criminal Matters Adelaide

-We can also be present with you at the Police interview with you, negotiate with Prosecution and appear for you at Court hearings.
+We can also accompany you at the Police interview, negotiate with Prosecution and appear on your behalf at Court hearings.

-Whether the offence is dealt with in the Magistrates Court, District Court or Supreme Court, you will benefit from legal representation.
+Whether the offence is dealt with in the Magistrates Court, District Court or Supreme Court, you will benefit from skilled and experienced legal representation.

 What should I bring to an appointment?

 Can I avoid a conviction on my record?